foundriesio/docs/source/reference-manual/ota/ci-targets.rst

 CI Targets
 ==========

+The point of a Factory is to create Targets.
+A ``git push`` is all that is required to trigger a Target to be built.

-The point of FoundriesFactory is to create Targets.
-The magic is how a ``git push`` can make this all happen.
-Because of how easy these are to create, there is another type of Target, :ref:`Production Targets <ref-production-targets>`, that are intended to be used for production devices.
-However, it's almost always originally created by CI when:
+There is another type of Target, :ref:`Production Targets <ref-production-targets>`, that are intended to be used for production devices.
+However, it is almost always originally created by the CI when:

- * A change is pushed to source.foundries.io
+ * A change is pushed to ``source.foundries.io``
- * A CI job is triggered in ci.foundries.io
+ * A CI job is triggered in ``ci.foundries.io``
- * The CI job signs the resulting TUF ``targets.json`` with the Factory's "online" targets signing key.
+ * The CI job signs the resulting TUF ``targets.json`` with the Factory's "online" Targets signing key.

-The online targets signing key ID can be seen in the TUF root
+The online Targets signing key ID can be seen in the TUF root metadata:
-metadata:

 .. code-block:: bash

   $ fioctl get https://api.foundries.io/ota/repo/<FACTORY>/api/v1/user_repo/root.json \
   | jq '.signed.roles.targets.keyids[0]'

-Due to the number of changes and development branches a typical customer may have, the TUF targets metadata can grow to include large numbers of Targets.
-There are two ways these are dealt with:
+Due to all the changes and branches you may have, the TUF Targets metadata can grow to include a large number of Targets.
+There are two ways this can be dealt with:

  * Condensed Targets
  * Target Pruning